 How to Stop Ignoring Your Debt & Rebuild Your Finances

 I often equate getting out of debt with the “5 stages of grief” — denial, anger, bargaining, depression, and acceptance.
 Having paid off a total of $81,000 in student loan debt, I know about this first-hand as I went through all of these emotional states.
 Although denial is powerful, you can’t move forward unless you move past it.
 But how can you get out of denial without losing your mind?

 The first step is to face the numbers with a heavy dose of self-compassion.
 Begin by logging in to all your loan servicer’s and creditors’ accounts and writing down each total and the corresponding interest rate.
 If the bill is in collections, contact the lender and ask them to provide the contact information for the collection agency they use so that you can track down your debt.

 Next up: add up all of your debt and let the number sink in.
 Take a deep breath and don’t panic.
 It can be tough to swallow, but the world isn’t going to end.

 The next step is to create a plan of action.
 Look at your minimum payments and see how much more you can put toward your debt each month.
 Minimum payments are just that — the very minimum, but this won’t get you out of debt quickly.
 Taking action is the best way to combat denial.

 Stick with this as.
 After a while, you’ll start to see progress.
 And progress can be addictive and used to your advantage!

-Being in denial is often easier than facing the overwhelming burden of debt.
-But it won’t help you pay off debt and your debt won’t magically go away (we can dream right?).
-In order to avoid trouble with creditors, protect your credit and reclaim your financial future, it’s crucial to get out of denial and ditch debt – forever.
+Being in denial of your debt is often easier than facing the overwhelming burden of paying it off, but ignoring it won’t make it go away.
+In order to avoid trouble with creditors and bill collectors, protect your credit score and reclaim your financial future, it’s crucial to get out of denial and ditch debt – forever.
 Your freedom is priceless.